 | Urologist — for specific questions | ✅ Yes (with referral) |

 Most specialized TRT providers in Switzerland do not bill through basic insurance.
 The initial consultation and ongoing support are self-pay services.
-However, you can still have the medication and laboratory tests covered through your health insurance.
+Laboratory tests ordered by a doctor can still run through basic insurance, and the medication may be covered in exceptional cases — or through your supplementary insurance.

 What you always pay yourself